 One day, she got caught in a sudden storm.
 Running for cover under her rock overhang, she fell and got wedged between the rocks.
 Suddenly, seven little men with pointy hats appeared in the gorge.
 They helped her out and carried her to her little shelter.
 Before they disappeared, they placed seven coins on the rock, to help her live out her days in peace.

 Inspired by this tale, around the turn of the 20th century two local artists – a father and son – set about to immortalize the story.
 They carved the figures of a woman and seven dwarves (elves) into the rock, and it became known as Trpasličí skála, Dwarf Rock.

-Just as Pravcicka Gate is the best known sight in Bohemian Switzerland, the Bastei rocks are the biggest attraction on the German side of the park.
-The rocks are almost 200 metres high, and they offer an exquisite spot for viewing the Elbe River.
+Just as Pravcicka Gate is the most popular attraction in Bohemian Switzerland, the Bastei rocks are the biggest attraction on the German side of the park.
+The rocks are almost 200 meters high, and they offer an exquisite spot for viewing the Elbe River.